coleygroup/molpal/README.md

 `--window-size` and `--delta`: the principle stopping criterion of MolPAL is whether or not the current top-k average score is better than the moving average of the `window_size` most recent top-k average scores by at least `delta`.
 (Default: `window_size` = 3, `delta` = 0.1)

-`--max-explore`: if you would like to limit MolPAL to exploring a fixed fraction of the libary or number of inputs, you can specify that by setting this value.
+`--budget`: if you would like to limit MolPAL to exploring a fixed fraction of the libary or number of inputs, you can specify that by setting this value.
 (Default = 1.0)

 `--max-epochs`: Alternatively, you may specify the maximum number of epochs of exploration.
 (Default = 50)